whaynes/STCW23/jekyll/_assessments/ABD-4J7A.md

 {% capture standard %}
 1. Gather all required materials;
-2. Inspect the bosun’s chair:
+2. Inspect the bosun’s chair:  Ensure that:
->	a.
+	a.
 The material has not been chafed;
->	b.
+	b.
 The material has not been compromised by the sun or chemicals;
->	c.
+	c.
 Strapping is undamaged; and
->	d.
+	d.
 Hardware is undamaged and unworn;
-3. Inspect the gantline to be used:
+3. Inspect the gantline to be used: Ensure that:
->	a.
+	a.
 The material has not been chafed; and
->	b.
+	b.
 The material has not been compromised by the sun or chemicals;
 4. Inspect that hardware is serviceable;
-5. Inspect the safety harness:
+5. Inspect the safety harness: Ensure that:
->	a.
+	a.
 The material has not been chafed;
->	b.
+	b.
 The material has not been compromised by the sun or chemicals;
->	c.
+	c.
 Strapping is undamaged; and
->	d.
+	d.
 Hardware is undamaged and unworn;
 6. Gather personnel who will be assisting and briefs them on commands to be used and safety precautions;
 7. Rig the gantline;
-8. Rig the bosun’s chair:
+8. Rig the bosun’s chair: Ensure that:
->	a.
+	a.
 For a modern bosun’s chair, follow the manufacturer’s recommendations; or
->	b.
+	b.
 For an old style bosun’s chair, use a gantline;
 9. Test the rigged bosun’s chair, staging, and gantlines by sitting in and/or standing on at the lowest point of the drop and bounce in the rig;
 10. When raised so that feet clear the deck, secure themselves and performs a small task with both hands;
 11. Free the securing and lowers themselves to the deck; and
 12. Unrig and stow all equipment per the manufacturer’s instructions.
+{%endcapture %}
+{{ standard | markdownify }}

+</td></tr>

+<tr><td>

+{% capture behavior %}
+Inspect the bosun’s chair:
+{% endcapture %}
+{{ behavior | markdownify }}

+</td><td>

+{% capture standard %}
+Ensure that:

+a.
+The material has not been chafed;
+b.
+The material has not been compromised by the sun or chemicals;
+c.
+Strapping is undamaged; and
+d.
+Hardware is undamaged and unworn;
 {%endcapture %}
 {{ standard | markdownify }}